Philippines Islands Venomous Snakes and Poisonous Spiders and Other Dangerous Animals and Insects.

 There are only three main seasons in the Philippine Islands: Summer March till May, June to November is the rainy season, and December till the end of February is the dry season.

 Most of the islands used for vacations by foreign tourists have become a fast breeding ground for many dangerous creatures.
-The attraction of free food for rodents and a feast for blood sucking insects ensures a healthy amount of nuisance insects on many holidays.
+The attraction of free food for rodents and a feast for blood sucking insects ensures an abundant supply of pests for locals and tourists alike.

 Most of the snakes in the Philippines are harmless, but there are some which are amongst the deadliest in the world.